BotpressAGI/Botpress/readme.md

 We welcome pull requests and issues relevant for any code contained in this repository.
 See the [This Repository](#this-repository) section for more details.

-For bugs or features related to the API, Botpress Dashboard or the Botpress Studio, please talk to us on [Discord](https://discord.gg/botpress) instead!

-For any problem related to on-premise Botpress v12, please see the [Botpress v12 repository](https://github.com/botpress/v12).
+For any problem related to on-premise Botpress v12, please see the [Botpress v12 repository](https://github.com/BotpressWebchat/botpress/).

 ## Integrations